Mostar, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Mostar

 Getting There

-Mostar is accessible by bus from major Balkan cities, with regular connections from Sarajevo (2.5 hours), Dubrovnik (3 hours), and Split (4 hours).
+Mostar is accessible by bus from major Balkan cities, with regular connections from Sarajevo (2.5 hours, 15-20 BAM), Dubrovnik (3 hours, 25-30 BAM), and Split (4 hours, 30-40 BAM).
 The city has a small airport with limited flights, mainly seasonal connections to European cities.
-Most visitors arrive by rental car or organized tours from Croatia or other parts of Bosnia.
-The drive from Sarajevo offers scenic mountain views, while the route from the Croatian coast provides stunning countryside vistas.
+Many visitors arrive by car, as Mostar sits on the main highway connecting the Adriatic coast with Sarajevo.
+Train service is limited and not recommended for international travelers.

 Getting Around